Category Archives: Ghost Stories

 The Elevator Riding Ghosts of Easton

-Probably one of the weirdest things about the Easton Ghost Walk is the elevator riding ghosts of Easton.
+Probably one of the weirdest things about the Easton Ghost Walk is the elevator-riding ghosts of Easton.
 Within two square blocks in the downtown there are five historic buildings whose occupants report strange occurrences with the elevators.
 Continue reading The Elevator Riding Ghosts of Easton